What’s in a name?

 3. The fragmentation of communication channels keeps growing.

 The rise of smart phones, tablets and portable computers have been making media follow users around while social media and other channels are making it more challenging to communicate with prospects and supporters.
-Here’s a list of over 110 channels you might consider for your outreach efforts.

 4. The number of donors retained and revenue retained each year among all nonprofits has been declining.

 You can see all the data supporting this claim in my Fundraising Report Card’s benchmarks page.

 Now it’s more like 70/.7.
 In other words, just .7% of donors giving over $5,000 at a time now make up 70% of the average nonprofit’s donation revenue.
 Again, you can see this on my Fundraising Report Card’s benchmarks page.

 For example, after asking planned gift donors whether or not they have a planned gift officer, Penelope Burk found that only 18% said, “Yes” (with many saying for instance, “They give me everything I need, but I don’t need much from them.”
 Ouch!

 7. And finally, donors are sick of the solicitous nature of nonprofit communications.